 There is a well-established community available to assist you in providing solutions, updates, and information helpful for the development of React Native and Ionic Apps respectively.
-Along with this, numerous plugins are available for React native and have other plugins to utilize PhoneGap / Cordova plugins.
+Along with this, numerous plugins are available for React Native and other plugins to utilize PhoneGap / Cordova plugins.
 In the case of Ionic, PhoneGap (Cordova) plugins are used for obtaining Native features.

 – OTHER FACTS

 For React Native, maximum code is reusable for Android, iOS, and Windows.
 Stable and provides high performance for large projects with platform-independent code.
-But it has a lack of custom codes, user needs to learn Native development first.
-Also, Facebook uses React Native Apps, the user needs to be aware and follow Licensing Rules.
+But it has a lack of custom codes, the user needs to learn Native development first.
+Also, Facebook uses React Native Apps, so the user needs to be aware of and follow Licensing Rules.

-So, while choosing any of these two frameworks one needs to go through with their requirements, features, team size, time span, etc. facts to decide the BEST option.
+So, while choosing any of these two frameworks one needs to go through their requirements, features, team size, time span, etc. facts to decide the BEST option.